sal55/langs/100things.md

 **104** In addition, names can be declared part-way through a block, so that two versions of 'A' may be known within that block (in addition to two versions of struct A, plus of course you can have a label A).

 **105** 'extern' declares a name imported from elsewhere, right?
-Unless it's declaring a name definined later on in the same file.
+Unless it's declaring a name defined later on in the same file.
 And sometimes you can declare something extern, but initialise it at the same time!

 **106** Plus, 'extern' can also be used in a function - to declare a name defined outside the function.